Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 **The Correct Spell:** `It's_leviOsa_not_levioSA!`

-Upon successfully casting this spell, the program will decrypt and arrange the flag in the memory, then the memory will be destroyed.
-Breaking at the rigth place you will find the flag sparkling in front of you.
+Upon successfully casting this spell, the program will decrypt and arrange the flag in the memory, and then the memory will be destroyed.
+Breaking at the right place, you will find the flag sparkling in front of you.

 **Flag:** `ASCWG{H0w_d@r3_you_use_my_sp3!ls_aga1nst_m3_Potter_Yes_I_@m_the_H@lf_Bl00d_Prince}`